author31/author31/README.md

 - 👋 Hi, I’m @author31
-- 👀 I’m interested in ML/DL and other interesting stuffs
+- 👀 I’m interested in real world applicationg of ML/DL.
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me wi072815.tw@gmail.com

 <!---